mediasuitenz/tech-stack/bootstrap.md

 Postgres local database and client
 - `brew cask install postgres`
 - `brew cask install postico`
-MySql Client
-- `brew cask install sequel-pro`
+- `brew cask install sequel-pro` MySql Client

 ## Browsers
 - `brew cask install chrome`
 - `brew cask install firefox`

 ## Programming Languages
-Python
+### Python
-Currently different projects are running different stacks pyenv and pipenv are recommended, you should only use your system install of Python to launch other versions of Python
+- Currently different projects are running different stacks
+- pyenv and pipenv are recommended, you should only use your system install of Python to launch other versions of Python

-Node
+### Node
 - `brew install node` Node binary (you'll use this one primarily for launching other versions of node)
 - `npm install --global n` Adds `n` command for managing Node versions
 - `which node` and `which npm` should return valid paths, if not try adding `export PATH=/path/to/node/bin:$PATH` to your ~/.bashrc or ~/.zshrc
 - To switch versions of node for each project, run the n command with a version number, eg: `n 7`, to get and activate the latest version of Node 7 for all terminals

 ## Virtual Machines
-`brew cask install docker`
+- `brew cask install docker`
-If you need to run an older VM
+### If you need to run an older VM
-`brew cask install virtualbox
+- `brew cask install virtualbox`
-`brew cask install vagrant`
+- `brew cask install vagrant`

 ## Communication tools
 - `brew cask install slack` Work chat tool